stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 4. Write a program, which reads arithmetic expressions from standard input, evaluates them using `eval`, and prints the result to standard output.
-The program should loop until the users stops it by entering "done", in which case the program should terminate with a friendly greeting.
+The program should loop until users stops it by entering "done", in which case the program should terminate with a friendly greeting.
    Use `replTill` in your implementation.